tangentsoft/pidp8i/README-nekkid.md

 ## Getting Rid of the Login Prompt

-The first thing you have to do on logging in is change your user name back from `pidp8i` to `pi`, because the following step is hard-coded to use `pi` as the user name.
+The first thing you have to do on logging in is change your user name back from `pidp8i` to `pi`, because the final step below is hard-coded to use `pi` as the user name.

 Give these commands, being *very careful* how you type them, because you can lock yourself out of the system if you fat-finger them:

     $ exec sudo -i
     # usermod -l pi -d /home/pi -m pidp8i